-Turn ignition to engine run position and push the STORE button.
+1. Turn ignition to the engine's run position and push the STORE button.

 To manually override the jack system in the event of a power failure: Refer to the HWH manual in Owner's Information Package and follow the instructions.